 |Garden Valley CDP||Boise||211||394||-183||-46.45%||7.4||28.51|

 |Sweetwater CDP||Nez Perce||200||143||57||39.86%||1.19||168.07|

 |173||Fernan Lake Village||Kootenai||174||169||5||2.96%||0.07||2,485.71|

 Annual Estimates of the Resident Population: April 1, 2010 to July 1, 2016

 Idaho doesn't use mortgages.
 Instead, it uses a “Trust Of Deed”.
 This provides the same kind of security as a mortgage does.
 However, instead of two legal parties, this is an agreement between three parties, namely a borrower, a lender, along with an impartial trustee.
 The borrower puts the real property's legal title into the temporary possession of the trustee, in trade for the loan.
 The trustee, called the beneficiary, holds it for the lender's benefit.

-As of 2019 the conforming loan limit across the United States is set to $484,350, with a ceiling of 150% that amount in areas where median home values are higher.
-Here are limits across the state.
+As of 2020 the conforming loan limit across the United States is set to $510,400, with a ceiling of 150% that amount in areas where median home values are higher.
+Here are conforming limits in HERA high-cost areas and across the rest of the state.

 |County Name||Metropolitan Designation||1 Unit||2 Unit||3 Unit||4 Unit|